YoushaExT/practice/algo1/java/StacksAndQueues/README.md

 **LinkedStack:** It uses a linked list to implement a generic stack, values of different data types such as Integer and String can be pushed to the stack.

+**Queue:** It uses a linked list to implement a generic queue.

 **ArrayQueue:** It uses a resizing array to implement a generic queue.

-**ResizingArrayStackOfStrings:** It uses a resizing array to implement a generic stack.
+**ResizingArrayStack:** It uses a resizing array to implement a generic stack.

 The **test classes** are:

-**LinkedStackOfStringsTest, FixedCapacityStackOfStringsTest, ResizingArrayStackOfStringsTest, QueueOfStringsTest, ArrayQueueOfStringsTest** - These classes are used to test the above implementations.
+**LinkedStackOfStringsTest, FixedCapacityStackOfStringsTest, ResizingArrayStackOfStringsTest, QueueOfStringsTest, ArrayQueueOfStringsTest, QueueTest, ArrayQueueTest, ResizingArrayStackTest** - These classes are used to test the above implementations.

 To implement a generic class: